kuk1song/FeedMeJD/README.md

 **Made with 💎 for the Google Chrome AI Hackathon 2025**

-<sub>If FeedMeJD helped you discover your hidden blueprint, we'd love to hear your story! 🌟</sub>
+*If FeedMeJD helps you discover your hidden blueprint, we'd love to hear your story!* 🌟

 </div>